 3. Test, evaluate and learn (Summer 2020 - Summer 2021)

-An independent evaluation delivery partner works closely with schools, colleges and EdTech organisations to design and deliver a series of mixed-methods evaluations.
+Our independent evaluation delivery partner, Durham University Evidence Centre for Education (DECE), works closely with schools, colleges and EdTech organisations to design and deliver a series of mixed-methods evaluations.

 School and college staff provided with opportunities to develop their understanding of research and implementation of technology in their settings.